Same-sex marriage in the Republic of Ireland: Public debate

+Campaigns

 Following the decriminalisation of buggery in 1993, LGBT rights was not a high-profile issue in Ireland.
 From 2001 however, Irish media increasingly covered international developments on the recognition of same-sex partnerships.
 This has included coverage of reports on the issue, legal cases taken by Irish same-sex couples, surrogate parenthood, adoption, extra-legal same-sex unions, blessings and the foreign partnerships of Irish politicians.
 There was extensive coverage of the 2005 introduction of civil partnerships by the British Government, which applies to Northern Ireland.

 Irish legislators began to comment publicly from 2003, some tentatively suggesting legislation, and some referring to Catholic teachings.
 Among the general public, reaction was favourable, with a 2005 online poll showing most respondents seeing some recognition as inevitable and acceptable.
 More rigorous public polls taken during 2006 showed an increasing majority of the population, up to 80%, supporting the introduction of some partnership rights for same-sex couples, with a slim majority favouring marriage.
 The numbers in favour of adoption by same-sex couples were lower but less clear.

 Some public and religious figures, including bishops in the Catholic Church, and in the Church of Ireland also proposed legal recognition in 2004, but in a form different from marriage.
 Existing and new gay organisations such as the Gay and Lesbian Equality Network, GLUE magazine and LGBT Noise began specifically campaigning for recognition in 2006.

-At the 2002 general election, only the manifestos of the Green Party and the Labour Party explicitly referred to the rights of same-sex couples, but from 2004 all political parties, including the Fianna Fáil/Progressive Democrat Government, produced policies or made statements in favour of varying forms of recognition.
+At the 2002 general election, only the manifestos of the Green Party and the Labour Party explicitly referred to the rights of same-sex couples, but from 2004 all political parties, including the Fianna Fáil/Progressive Democrat government, produced policies or made statements in favour of varying forms of recognition.
 In 2004, Fine Gael was the first party to launch an explicit policy document supporting civil partnerships.
 In the run-up to the 2007 general election, the manifestos of all parties supported civil unions for same-sex couples, with Sinn Féin and the Green Party supporting civil marriage.
 All parties ran advertisements in the Gay Community News with commitments to same-sex couples.
 In 2012, Sinn Féin sought to provide opportunities to bring same-sex marriage to the fore by introducing motions of support at the city and county council level.
-As of November 2013, all parties in the Dáil support same-sex marriage: the Labour Party, the Green Party, the Socialist Party, Sinn Féin, Fianna Fáil, and Fine Gael.
+By November 2013, all parties in the Dáil supported same-sex marriage: the Labour Party, the Green Party, the Socialist Party, Sinn Féin, Fianna Fáil, and Fine Gael.